-Where (other than pursuant to the Police and Justice Act 2006) a panel has formulated a report or recommendations it shall submit the same to the Commission.
-If the panel cannot agree a single final report, then up to one minority report may be prepared and submitted for consideration by the Commission with the majority report.
-The Commission shall determine whether it wishes to submit a report on the matter to the Executive (if the proposals are consistent with the existing budgetary and policy framework), or to the Council, as appropriate (for example, if a recommendation would require a departure from or a change to the agreed budget and policy framework).
-If the Commission has received a minority report a copy of the minority report shall be annexed to the report or to the recommendations.
+Other than pursuant to the Police and Justice Act 2006) a Panel may formulate a report or recommendations it shall submit itself or through the Overview and Scrutiny Commission.
+If the Panel cannot agree a single final report, then up to one minority report may be prepared and submitted for consideration annexed to the majority report or to the recommendations.
+The Commission or Panel shall determine whether it wishes to submit a report on the matter to the Executive (if the proposals are consistent with the existing budgetary and policy framework), or to the Council, as appropriate (for example, if a recommendation would require a departure from or a change to the agreed budget and policy framework).

-Where the Commission has published a report on recommendations it must by notice in writing require the Council or the Executive within two months of receiving the report or recommendations:-
+Where the Commission or Panel has published a report on recommendations it must by notice in writing require the Council or the Executive within two months of receiving the report or recommendations:-

-- to consider the report or recommendations - to respond to the Commission indicating what (if any) action is proposed to be taken
+- to consider the report or recommendations

+- to respond to the Commission or Panel indicating what (if any) action is proposed to be taken

-- publish the response - if the report or recommendation is in response to a Councillor Call for Action provide the Member with a copy of the response
+- publish the response

+• if the report or recommendation is in response to a Councillor Call for Action provide the Member with a copy of the response